Robin of Sherwood: Music

 The music for Robin of Sherwood was composed and performed by Irish folk group Clannad.
 The show's original soundtrack, Legend, was released in 1984 and won the BAFTA award for Best Original Television Music.

 Three singles were released from the album: the theme-tune "Robin (The Hooded Man)", "Now is Here" and "Scarlet Inside".
 An EP contained a remix of "Robin (The Hooded Man)" from the third series.

-While not all of the show's music is found on the Legend album, some additional pieces can be found on Clannad's albums Macalla (released 1986) and Clannad: Live in Concert, 1996 (released 2005).
-In November 2003, Clannad revealed on their official web site that "there were several other pieces of music recorded for the third series of Robin of Sherwood that were not included on the Legend album.
-Unfortunately no-one has been able to locate the master tapes of this music.
-The search is continuing and hopefully one day these recordings will be able to be released."
+While not all of the show's music is found on the Legend album, some additional pieces can be found on Clannad's albums Macalla (released in 1986) and Clannad: Live in Concert, 1996 (released in 2005).
+In November 2003, Clannad revealed on their official web site that "there were several other pieces of music recorded for the third series of Robin of Sherwood that were not included on the Legend album".
+On 25 October 2024 Clannad released the Legend Extended 40th Anniversary edition includes eleven previously unreleased tracks taken from the classic TV series.
+It features eleven previously unreleased tracks.
+This hopefully completes all the missing tracks.